 While at Marshall, McBride coached three women's school records.
 Those records came in the indoor and outdoor shot put as well as the javelin.
 Along with those records, McBride led his student-athletes to numerous top three marks in multiple events.

-Prior to his coaching career, McBride was a standout for Purdue from 2001-04.
+Prior to his coaching career, McBride was a standout for Purdue from 2001 to 2004.
 As a sophomore in 2002, he finished runner-up in the hammer throw at the Big Ten Championships and fifth in the discus, earning him second team All-Big Ten honors.
 He was also named the team's most improved.
 In 2003, McBride achieved first team All-American status after placing 12th at the NCAA Championships in the hammer throw.
 In 2004, McBride was an indoor All-American after finishing runner-up at the NCAA Championships in the 35-pound weight throw.
 He also achieved first team All-Big Ten status during outdoor season after winning the Big Ten Championship in the hammer throw and was again named the team's most improved.
 McBride was the team captain that season.